AmanMenda/rust-cli/README.md

 # rust-cli
-Writing a command-line app to start my journey with Rust
+Writing a command-line app which simulate grep command